DNA barcoding: Technological bias

 DNA barcoding also carries methodological bias, from sampling to bioinformatics data analysis.

+The DNA sample may be contaminated by PCR inhibitors, causing some samples to show false positive results.
+PCR replication is often required for good sequence quality and sensitivity, but leads to an exponential increase in the risk of contamination.

 Beside the risk of contamination of the DNA sample by PCR inhibitors, primer bias is one of the major sources of errors in DNA barcoding.
 The isolation of an efficient DNA marker and the design of primers is a complex process and considerable effort has been made to develop primers for DNA barcoding in different taxonomic groups.
-However, primers will often bind preferentially to some sequences, leading to differential primer efficiency and specificity and unrepresentative communities' assessment and richness inflation.
+Despite this effort, there remains a possibility of primers failing to amplify an unexpected divergent sequence.
+In addition, primers will often bind preferentially to some sequences, leading to differential primer efficiency and specificity and unrepresentative communities' assessment and richness inflation.
 Thus, the composition of the sample's communities sequences is mainly altered at the PCR step.

-Besides, PCR replication is often required, but leads to an exponential increase in the risk of contamination.
-Several studies have highlighted the possibility to use mitochondria-enriched samples or PCR-free approaches to avoid these biases, but as of As of 2018, the DNA metabarcoding technique is still based on the sequencing of amplicons.
+Several studies experimented with "PCR-free" approaches to avoid these biases.
+One main approach is to use mitochondria-enriched samples, so that the high concentration of target DNA makes amplification unnecessary.
+(The longer sequences obtained also helps with taxonomic resolution.)
+But as of As of 2018, the main DNA metabarcoding technique is still based on the sequencing of amplicons.

 Other biases enter the picture during the sequencing and during the bioinformatic processing of the sequences, like the creation of chimeras.